 Chapter 13 is a type of bankruptcy that allows consumers who are struggling with debt to seek relief through the court.
 Chapter 13 is commonly used by people who are facing home foreclosure, as it can stop that process in its tracks.

-Thousands of people file a Chapter 13 plan with the court every month, and find that it can allow them to keep their homes, cars and other important possessions while dealing with their creditors.
+Thousands of people file a Chapter 13 plan with the court every month throughout the U.S., and find that it can allow them to keep their homes, cars and other important possessions while dealing with their creditors.

 If you're struggling to pay your bills each month, filing for bankruptcy under Chapter 13 may allow to you get back on track by reorganizing your debts into one affordable monthly payment.